volitionn/VERT/README.md

 PUB_PLAUSIBLE_URL=https://plausible.example.com # can be empty if not using Plausible
 ```

-To build the project for production, run `pnpm run build`
+To build the project for production, run `bun run build`

 This will build the site to the `build` folder.
 You can then start the server with `bun ./build/index.js` and navigate to `http://localhost:3000` to see the application.